 New Club Ratification

 New Club Registrations are now CLOSED!
-They will open again in NOVEMBER 2019!
+Next application cycle will be in March 2020.

 - Uniqueness: the club must not have the same or similar mandate to other existing clubs or groups on campus;

 - Produce positive impacts on the McMaster community.

 Starting a new MSU club is a THREE step process:

 3) Ratification by the MSU Student Representative Assembly (SRA).
 All clubs must be ratified by the SRA to be recognized as an official MSU Club.

 Applications for new clubs consists of THREE sections:

 3) Year-Plan/Budget and a Constitution.